Greetings!

 Heterodox thinkers can agree that DEI is a train wreck, right?
 But there’s no clear consensus in our community on what to do about DEI.

 On the one hand, many of us see value in authentic, holistic diversity that goes beyond race, sex, and gender.
-We realize the value of casting a wide net to capture the
+We realize the value of casting a wide net to capture the rich tapestry of worldview, ancestry, and class that is the American experience.
+We also believe in meritocracy and equality of opportunity, not outcome.

 So, does that mean we should keep the D but get rid of the E and I?
 Keep the D and the I but only dump the E?
 It’s hard to know.